 Guidelines for Trash and Recycling Materials

 Philadelphia residents play a crucial role in maintaining the city’s cleanliness by adhering to specific trash and recycling regulations.
 Your active participation ensures the smooth operation of waste collection and junk removal services and contributes to a sustainable environment.
+Bag and seal mattresses for special pickup under the Philadelphia furniture pick-up guide, ensuring they are disposed of properly and safely.

 Acceptable Recycling Items